Trace the steps of demigod Hercules and through his Labours explore Greece like no other!

 The god, furious, ordered Aphrodite to make Minos' wife, Pasiphaē, madly in love with the bull.
 After their connection, the terrifying monster, the Minotaur was born.
 Poseidon passed his rage to the bull and the animal left its herd starting devastating the surrounding lands.
-Hercules chased the animal from the one side of Crete to the other and succeeded in capturing the beast using brutal force.
-He then shipped it directly to Tiryns to be presented in front of the king where it escaped and headed to the plains of Marathon, where it was renamed into the Marathonian Bull.
+Hercules chased the animal from one side of Crete to the other and succeeded in capturing the beast using brutal force.
+He then shipped it directly to Tiryns to be presented in front of the king where it escaped and headed to the plains of Marathon, where it was renamed the Marathonian Bull.

 The Mares of Diomedes

-Hercules, unaware of the danger, set to find the horses with his lover Abderus, son of Hermes.
-Little did he know that these horses were vicious creatures with no match, with a fiery breath and an appetite for human flesh.
-Once he found them, he deployed all of his talents to tame them with no harm and eventually succeeded in harnessing them without knowing that Diomedes and his soldiers had already been informed for his actions.
+Hercules, unaware of the danger, set out to find the horses with his lover Abderus, the son of Hermes.
+Little did he know that these horses were vicious creatures with no match, with fiery breath and an appetite for human flesh.
+Once he found them, he deployed all of his talents to tame them with no harm and eventually succeeded in harnessing them without knowing that Diomedes and his soldiers had already been informed of his actions.
 Then, the Thracians attacked, and in order to face them, Hercules passed the horses to young Abderus.
 By the end of the fight, Hercules realized in horror that the horses had killed and devoured his young lover.
-He immediately turned against Diomedes, killed him and fed him to his own horses.
+He immediately turned against Diomedes, killed him, and fed him to his own horses.